ababiyaworku/VFX-Pipeline-Folder-Structure-Creator/README.md

 4. Push to the branch: `git push origin my-new-feature`.
 5. Submit a pull request.

+## How to use Option
+Just simply run the .bat files to automatically create the Folders

+ - create_vfx_folders.bat

+ - create_vfx_folders_advanced.bat

 ## Contact

 If you have any questions, feel free to open an issue or contact me directly on Telegram @ababiya_worku